PantACRO4life/MC-Server-Guide/Rules.rst

 Applied Energistics ME-System Rules
 ###################################

-Applied Energistics is a complicate mod you many possibility, storing your items into an ME-System it's kind of fun yeah but the server get laggy if **1 Rules isn't respected**...
+Applied Energistics is a complicate mod with many possibility.
+Storing your items into an ME-System it kind of fun but the server gets laggy if the **Rules aren't respected**...

 **Never use your ME-System to store unstackable items like this**